 At Jones Kahan Law, LLC, we understand the difficulties involved in recovering from dog bites.
 A high proportion of dog bite victims are children who can suffer severe injuries and become permanently scarred from dog bites.
-If you or a loved one have suffered a dog bite injury in Ohio, we can help.
+If you or a loved one have suffered a dog bite injury in Ohio or Nothern Kentucky, we can help.
 Contact our skilled personal injury attorneys today to schedule your initial consultation.
 After understanding the facts of your case, we can fight for your right to compensation for your injuries.

 Common Injuries Caused by Dog Bites

 The seriousness of dog bite injuries depends on the size of the dog and how long the attack lasted.
 Even single bites can cause torn skin and bruises.
 When a large dog bites a child on the face, the child might suffer a facial injury, particularly if the dog tears the child’s skin.
 Dog bite injuries can include all of the following: